DFE-Digital/get-help-with-tech/app/views/landing_pages/digital_platforms.md

 * continue with formal assessment for learning
 * set up separate classrooms for smaller groups of students
 * develop structured file and folder storage for different users
-* use tools to support staff planning
+* use tools to support staff planning.

 Using a digital education platform allows teachers, pupils and students to continue education if a school or college closes.